Transient abnormal myelopoiesis

 Treatment and prognosis

-Although is can closely mimic leukemia most neonates who survive 4 to 8 weeks show complete remission.
+Although it can closely mimic leukemia, most neonates who survive to 4-8 weeks show complete remission.
 There is however a very high risk development of acute myeloid leukemia around 2-3 years of age.

 - 1. Homans AC, Verissimo AM, Vlacha V. Transient abnormal myelopoiesis of infancy associated with trisomy 21.
 Am J Pediatr Hematol Oncol.
 1993;15 (4): 392-9. - Pubmed citation

 - 2. Polliack A. Leukemia and Lymphoma Reviews 1.
 Routledge.
 (1992) ISBN:371865251X.
 Read it at Google Books - Find it at Amazon

 - 3. Kim GJ, Lee ES.
 Prenatal diagnosis of transient abnormal myelopoiesis in a Down syndrome fetus.
 Korean J Radiol.
 10 (2): 190-3. doi:10.3348/kjr.2009.10.2.190 - Free text at pubmed - Pubmed citation